 The ITMK offers courses/degrees in modern foreign languages (English, French, Spanish).
 The basic language is German.
 Therefore, most of the classes at the ITMK are taught in German.
 Hence, exchange students should have a sound knowledge of German in order to attend classes successfully.
 The minimum German level is B1.

 Apart from this we also have entrance levels for the foreign languages:

 Please consider these levels as minimum prerequisites for the first year of study.
 For attending classes of higher years of study, higher language levels are logically required (especially for translation and interpreting classes).
 You should take this into consideration when choosing classes/making up your Learning Agreement and chose your project module.

 If you don't have the appropriate language levels you can attend classes at TH Köln's Language Center (Sprachlernzentrum = SLZ).
 The SLZ focuses on language learning classes, not only in German but also in English, French and Spanish as well as Italian (for further information see below).

-You are required to register online for the compulsory placement test which takes place 2- 3 weeks before lectures start.
+You are required to register online for the compulsory placement test which takes place in Cologne 2- 3 weeks before lectures start.